theonemule/dos-game/README.md

   ````
 1. Run the image.
   ````
-   docker run -p 6080:6080 dosbox
+   docker run -p 6080:80 mydosbox
    ````

 1. Open a browser and point it to http://localhost:6080/vnc.html
 1. You should see a prompt for the password.
 Type it in, and you should be able to connect to your container with DosBox running.
-You can now use the command prompt to start your games.
+The game is started automatically.
 1. Once your image is built, you can push it to your image repository with docker push, but you’ll need to tag it appropriately.

 # USE WITH KUBERNETES